Nick67644/Nick67644/README.md

 ## 📫 Information about me:
  * Owner of <a target="_blank" href="https://world-of-coding.tech/">World of Coding</a> and <a target="_blank" href="https://world-of-coding.tech/">r/code</a> subreddit.
- * Outreach Lead for my robotics team
+ * Outreach Lead for my robotics team.
  * Developer for <a target="_blank" href="https://theredalliance.org">The Red Alliance.</a>
  * Check out my <a target="_blank" href="https://nick2020.nick20201.repl.co/">dev portfolio!</a>